-Having a pool of your own is a dream come true, but the pool itself is only half the story.
-Without the right pool heater to keep the water at the optimum temperature, taking a dip won’t be the blissful experience it ought to be.
-However, a pool heater isn’t a ‘one size fits all’ item.
-There are several factors to take into consideration before you buy a pool heater, from the size of your pool to which type of fuel to go for – gas, electric or solar.
+Owning your own pool can be a dream come true, but having one for your exclusive use is only the start of the story.
+You’ll also need one of the best pool heaters if you want to keep the water at the optimum temperature for taking a dip.
+However, pool heaters aren’t “one size fits all” and there are numerous factors to consider before you buy one.
+These include the size of your pool and which type of fuel to use; gas, electric or solar.

 The best energy efficient propane gas pool heater

 Dimensions: 36 x 25 x 30-inches | Fuel type: Propane Gas | Weighs: 128 pounds